Yokinoshita/Yukino/README.md

 # Yukino
 Python Practice
- This is temporily set for my python practice files.
+ This is temporarily set for my python practice files.
  Hope us have a nice journey.